Board of Directors

 Prof Macrae is, or has recently been, a director of the Victorian Clinical Genetics Service and the International Society for Gastrointestinal Hereditary Tumours.
 He works closely with state and federal authorities especially with respect to the roll out of the National Bowel Cancer Screening Project, and the PBS/MSAC.

-Finlay Macrae AO, MBBS, MD, FRACP, FRCP, AGAF, MWGO, FASGE is a medical practitioner and gastroenterologist with over 25 years experience.
+Finlay Macrae AO, MBBS, MD, FRACP, FRCP, AGAF, MWGO, FASGE, FGESA is a medical practitioner and gastroenterologist with over 25 years experience.
 He is Head, Colorectal Medicine and Genetics, The Royal Melbourne Hospital and Professor, Dept of Medicine, University of Melbourne (The Royal Melbourne Hospital) where he has an active clinical and clinical research portfolio in inflammatory bowel disease and familial bowel cancer.
 He is in private gastroenterological practice, including specialist colonoscopist services.

 Finlay was appointed to the ANZGITA Board in September 2014 as the founding chair.
 In 2007, he initiated the World Gastroenterology Organization (WGO) Training Centre in Suva, in partnership with colleagues from the Fiji School of Medicine.
 He led the formation of the Gastroenterology Fiji Training Program (GeFiTT), a group of Australian and New Zealand medical professionals, which from 2008 has run a fully subscribed annual 4 week intensive training program at the centre.
 GeFiTT's activities have now been subsumed into the incorporated ANZGITA.
 The Fiji model was replicated in Myanmar in 2014, fostered by former Board member Prof Htut, with the opening of another WGO Training Centre.
 Prof Macrae is an active ANZGITA trainer.